Behaviour

 Ofsted 2019

-High standards of personal behaviour, social responsibility and academic achievement are expected at Stanford Junior and Infant School.
+High standards of personal behaviour, social responsibility and academic achievement are expected at Laceby Stanford Primary Academy.
 Our children will thrive in a calm, secure and caring environment, enabling them to take an active part both in our school and wider community and become responsible citizens of the future.
 We seek to nurture within each child the spirit of co-operation, politeness, empathy, helpfulness and a respect for other people, their cultures and beliefs, and their property.

 Please see the Behaviour Policy for full details.